jdkhong/Zillow-Data-Engineering/README.md

 Unemployment by zip code -> mapped by County data

 #### Big Data
-   1. **Stream**: Zillow data scrape current properties for sale and recently sold properties with daily airflow DAG.
+   1. **Stream**: Zillow data scrape current properties for sale and recently sold properties with daily airflow DAG on EC2.
    2. **Store**: Storage for unstructed HTML data for each listing in S3.
    3. **Structure**: Parse HTML data and store in S3.
 Use Apache Spark to put data into Postgres table.
    4. **Synthesize**: Batch process/transformation with Spark